CSIRO-enviro-informatics/AusPIX_DGGS_API/README.md

 $ docker run -p 3000:3000 -d --name auspixdggs auspixdggs:0.1
 ```

-The API should be running on http://localhost:3000
+The API should be running on http://localhost:3000/

+Access API Doc at http://localhost:3000/api/doc/